 24. If there is an emergency of any kind, you should remain seated and wait for instructions on how to proceed.

 If you do not attend a required, scheduled examination session, you will not be permitted to attend the remaining examination session.For instance, if you are absent for the Tuesday morning session, you will not be allowed to take the Tuesday afternoon session of the examination.
 If you are absent for any portion of the examination, you will be considered as having not taken the examination and your written answers will not be graded.
+If you intend to take a future administration of the examination, you will be subject to the same application filing deadlines applicable to first-time applicants rather than the deadlines applicable to immediate repeaters, if any.
+This policy does not in any way affect the statutory requirement that the applicant must pass the First-Year Law Students’ Examination within its first three administrations upon becoming eligible to take the examination in order to receive credit for all law studies completed to the time the examination is passed; in other words, even though an applicant is considered as having not taken a particular examination under this policy, that exam administration will still count as one of the first three administrations.
 Applicants must make a good faith attempt to complete each session of the examination for which they are present.
 Failure to do so may lead to receipt of a Chapter 6 Notice and being prohibited from attending the remaining examination session.

-If you arrive at the test center after 1 hour of testing time has elapsed, you will not be permitted to enter the test center.
+If you arrive at the test center after one (1) hour of testing time has elapsed, you will not be permitted to enter the test center.

 845 S. Figueroa Street 90017